The-Assembly/MovieAppAWS/README.md

     This should create a Linux executable that can be uploaded (after zipping) to AWS Lambda

-8. Zip the binary into a deployment package from cmd:
+8. Zip the binary into a deployment package called 'main.zip' from cmd:

-	    zip deployment.zip main
+	    zip main.zip main

     If you are using windows, you need to use the following steps instead, else you might get permission errors on Lambda console: